 "Live your life each day as you would climb mountains.
 An occasional glance towards the summit puts the goal in mind.
 Many beautiful scenes can be observed from each new vantage point.
 Climb steadily, slowly, enjoy each passing moment; and the view from the summit will serve as a fitting climax to the journey." ~ Harold V. Melchert

 While this article covers only 14.1 kilometers to Pajares, we did not walk there, but instead went onward, a full 30.
 4 kilometers to Campomanes.
-The second half of our day is covered in our article on day four (coming soon).
-I broke our stage up into two parts, as I would not recommend doing this entire way in one day.
+The second half of our day is covered in our article on day four.
+I broke our stage up into two parts for the purpose of this guide, as I would not recommend doing this entire way in one day.

 Believe me, there is a reason why the 3rd stage on the San Salvador is a short one and ends in Pajares.
 We learned the hard way.